Final Clinical Placement Bursary

 The Ministry of Health's Final Clinical Placement Bursary is offered to students in an eligible health discipline that requires the completion of a final clinical placement as part of training.

-The spring 2023 application process in now open.
-If you are starting or have started your final clinical placement between the dates of April 1 and September 30, 2023, you may qualify for the bursary.
+The fall 2023 application process in now open.
+If you are starting or have started your final clinical placement between the dates of October 1, 2023, and March 31, 2024, you may qualify for the bursary.
 Please refer to the information sheet and the application form provided under 2.
 Application Process.

 2. Application Process